Treasury denies Democrats' request for Trump tax returns

-Treasury Secretary Steven Mnuchin has made it official: The administration won't be turning President Donald Trump's tax returns over to the Democratic-controlled House of Representatives.
+Treasury Secretary Steven Mnuchin has made it official: The administration won't be turning President Donald Trump's tax returns over to the Democratic-controlled House.

 Continue Reading Below

-Mnuchin told Ways and Means Committee Chairman Richard Neal in a Monday letter that the panel's request "lacks a legitimate legislative purpose."
+Mnuchin told Ways and Means Committee Chairman Richard Neal, D-Mass., in a Monday letter that the panel's request "lacks a legitimate legislative purpose" as Supreme Court precedent requires.

 In making that determination, Mnuchin said he relied on the advice of the Justice Department.
-He concluded that the department is "not authorized to disclose the requested returns and return information."
+He concluded that the Treasury Department is "not authorized to disclose the requested returns and return information."

 The move, which was expected, is sure to set in motion a legal battle over Trump's tax returns.
-The chief options available to Democrats now are to subpoena the Internal Revenue Service for the returns or to file a lawsuit.
+The chief options available to Democrats are to subpoena the IRS for the returns or to file a lawsuit.
+Last week, Neal promised "we'll be ready" to act soon after Monday's deadline.

+"I will consult with counsel and determine the appropriate response," Neal said in a statement Monday.

 Neal originally demanded access to Trump's tax returns in early April under a law that says the IRS "shall furnish" the returns of any taxpayer to a handful of top lawmakers, including the chair of the tax-writing Ways and Means Committee.
+He maintains that the committee is looking into the effectiveness of IRS mandatory audits of tax returns of all sitting presidents, a way to justify his claim that the panel has a potential legislative purpose.
+Democrats are confident in their legal justification and say Trump is stalling in an attempt to punt the issue past the 2020 election.

 The White House and the president's attorneys declined to comment on the deadline to turn over Trump's returns.

+Mnuchin has said Neal's request would potentially weaponize private tax returns for political purposes.

 Trump has privately made clear he has no intention of turning over the much-coveted records.
+He is the first president since Watergate to decline to make his tax returns public, often claiming that he would release them if he was not under audit.

+"What's unprecedented is this Secretary refusing to comply with our lawful ... request.
+What's unprecedented is a Justice Department that again sees its role as being bodyguard to the executive and not the rule of law," said Rep. Bill Pascrell, D-N.J.
+"What's unprecedented is an entire federal government working in concert to shield a corrupt President from legal accountability."

-The president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like special counsel Robert Mueller's probe — meant to damage him.
+But the president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like special counsel Robert Mueller's Russia probe — meant to damage him.

 Trump has repeatedly asked aides as to the status of the House request and has not signaled a willing to cooperate with Democrats, according to a White House official and two Republicans close to the White House.